 See your doctor right away if you have a weakened immune system and have the following symptoms:

 - Fatigue (extreme tiredness).

 Most cases are mild.
 However, people with severe PCP may die if the infection isn’t treated quickly.

 Most scientists believe PCP is spread in the air.
 They don’t know if it lives in the soil or anywhere else.
 The P. jiroveci fungus is common all over the world.
 It’s not spread through sexual contact.
 You can’t prevent being exposed to the fungus.

 PCP is diagnosed by lab tests of fluid or tissue from your lungs.

 Can PCP be prevented or avoided?

-If you are at risk of PCP because you have HIV, you may be able to lower your risk for getting PCP.
+If you’re at risk of PCP because you have HIV, you may be able to lower your risk.
 A good medicine for preventing PCP is trimethoprim-sulfamethoxazole, or TMP-SMX.
 TMP-SMX is a combination of 2 medicines.
 Ask your doctor if you should be taking this medicine (or another medicine) to prevent illness.

 Talk to your doctor about medicines you might be able to take if you have other medical conditions that weaken your immune system.

 The pneumonia vaccine does not protect you against PCP.
 It protects you against a different kind of pneumonia.
 There is no vaccine for PCP.